sc420/cutting-lock-web/README.md

 npm i http-server -g
 ```

-## Running
+## Running on Local

 Run the commands:
 ```
 npm run server
 ```

-## Deploying to Local
+## Deploying on Local

-1. Build the files by running:
+1. Build the files:
 ```
 npm run build:prod
 ```

-2. Deploy local server by running:
+2. Run the server:
 ```
-cd dist/
-http-server -p 3000
+server:prod:ci
 ```
 3. See the [website](http://localhost:3000)